alpardayalman/IRC/README.md

     Before doing some preliminary checks of our project, I would like to thank every one of you.
     Let's keep up the paste for the last project people.

 Ps: Evo page test, stress test and flags (shadow and -cpp=98).
 Welcome message delete.
+Privmsg and one more stress test
 -----------------------------------------